Come and join us for a picnic on the green (Recreation Ground).

-So what are you waiting for – pack a picnic and come and join us
+So what are you waiting for?
+Grab a picnic and join us on the Recreation Ground on the 7th August 12:00 to 15:00

 Looking at your joint Tunstead & Sco Ruston details plus my “return” to Sco Ruston church last Sunday, reminded me of the days I was involved in both locations.
 I was Sub Organist at Tunstead in the 1960’s and clearly remember playing on the occasional Sunday at Sco Ruston.
 The incumbents at that time were Howard Whyntie (who came in March 1961 and left for Wells in North Norfolk) and his successor, Alan Boar who ultimately went to Marsham in the early 1970’s.
 Before them, it was the Rev. Davies.